 Invitation letter for a family tourist visa from the USA

 Applying for a visa for your family to attend your wedding may be a little arduous.
-However, you can still make the process of inviting your family momentous and fun.
-Write a special letter to your family and deliver it to them but ask them not to open it until you have a chance to have a video conference call or FaceTime.
+However, you can still make inviting your family momentous and fun.
+Write a special letter to your family and deliver it to them, but ask them not to open it until you have a chance to have a video conference call or FaceTime.
 Dress up for the call.
 Let them know that you have something very special to tell them.
 Let them know that you were able to secure their visas for your wedding and allow the moment to be truly special.

 What is a visa?

 A visa is a document that allows a person to travel to a foreign country and stay for a specific period. visas are issued by the embassy or consulate of the country you will be visiting.
 There are different types of visas depending on the purpose of your visit.
 For example, there are business visas, visas for tourists, students, etc.

 What are the different types of US visas?

 The U.S. offers two types of visas: non-immigrant visas for short-term travel and immigrant visas for those planning to stay longer.
 Immigrant visas are for legal permanent resident status to live permanently in the United States.
 The immigrant visa application process is different from the travel application.
 Besides these two types, there are special visas for certain categories, such as diplomats, athletes, and religious workers.

 How long does it take to get a visa?